About the training program

 • No. You must have at least three years of full-time equivalent health-related employment.

 • You can apply if you are an Australian citizen, Australian permanent resident, New Zealand citizen with a current New Zealand Passport or if you hold a valid work visa that gives you permission to work in Australia for the duration of the role.
-This does not include bridging visas.
+This does not include bridging or provisional visas.

 You must include evidence of your right to work in Australia in your written application.